pierre-rouleau/pel/doc/pel-manual.rst

 .. image:: res/pel-use-completion.png

 If you search ``pel-use-`` in a customization buffer, Emacs will also list all corresponding user options in alphabetical order.
+The following screen shot shows the buffer split in 2 windows synchronized with the follow-mode:

 .. image:: res/pel-use-cfg.png